bitmark-inc/docs/pages/contribute-to-the-protocol.md

 ## Principles of Operation

 Bitmark Inc. will maintain the primary code repository for the Bitmark Protocol software project and will retain primary development and maintenance responsibility.
-We will also retain control of the codecommit decisions, at least until a sufficiently strong community has arisen from which to select trusted code committers.
+We will also retain control of the code commit decisions, at least until a sufficiently strong community has arisen from which to select trusted code committers.

 Bitmark Inc. will also provide one or more community moderators to guide the discussion about the project, again, at least until a sufficiently strong community has arisen from which to select trusted community moderators.